bluesky-social/indigo/HACKING.md

 ## Integrated Development

-Sometimes it is helpful to run a PLC, PDS, BGS, and other components, all locally on your laptop, across languages.
+Sometimes it is helpful to run a PLC, PDS, Relay, and other components, all locally on your laptop, across languages.
 This section describes one setup for this.

 First, you need PostgreSQL running locally.
 This could be via docker, or the following commands assume some kind of debian/ubuntu setup with a postgres server package installed and running.